Carrie Underwood Photographed for First Time Since Requiring 40 Face Stitches

 Despite the fall taking place seven weeks ago, Underwood revealed that she's "not quite looking the same."

 But interestingly enough, E!
 News discovered that on Dec.
-12, 2017, Underwood was spotted by reality star Adrienne Gang, who photographed the injured singer one month and two days after the fall.
+12, 2017, Underwood was spotted by reality star Adrienne Gang, who photographed the injured singer after working out on next to her—just one month and two days after the fall.

 After the star-studded encounter at a gym, the Below Deck star posted a photo to her Twitter with the songstress and wrote, "Just worked out next to @carrieunderwood NBD... she is adorable and so gracious...
 LOVE HER! #BelowDeck."